 No Bake Energy Bites With Chlorella

 5. Mix in Sun Chlorella Powder.
 Line a baking sheet with parchment paper.

-6. Scoop out mixture by the spoonful and with clean hands, roll into medium sized balls.
+6. Scoop out the mixture with a spoonful, and roll it into medium-sized balls with clean hands.
 Place balls on parchment paper and refrigerate for approximately 2 hours.
 Optional to keep refrigerated or store in the freezer.

+No Bake Energy Bites With Chlorella